Col-E/Useful-Things/opinions/why-java-is-great.md

  - The speed of the JVM:
     - Java's performance is all in the long-game due to the nature of JIT.
 But if you want a short-lived program that opens quickly there are AOT options too.
  - The language is constantly evolving:
+    - But not in a _"Python 2 -> 3"_ way.
+Things are always designed with compatibility in mind
     - New language features allow more elegant syntax as pattern matching capabilities are added
     - Performance enhancements are on the horizon _(Valhalla)_

 ## The Syntax